mendersoftware/mender-docs/02.Overview/02.Artifact/docs.md

 ### Sign and verify

-To verify that the Artifact comes from a trusted source, the Mender Artifact format supports end-to-end image signing and verification.
+To verify that the Artifact comes from a trusted source, the Mender Artifact format supports end-to-end signing and verification.
 In order to create a signed Artifact, please follow the instructions at [Signing and verifying Mender Artifact](../../04.Artifacts/40.Signing-and-verification/docs.md).